caadams4/pilgrimage-writeup/Pilgrimage.md

 This is the **first vulnerability** of the day!

-Before we start poking around the git repoistory, lets get a feel for the web app itself.
+Before we start poking around the git repository, let's get a feel for the web app itself.

 ![landing.png](landing.png)

-We're greated with a file upload to an image shrinker form.
+We're greeted with a file upload to an image shrinker form.
 Create an account.
 The user page after login is a dashboard containing all shrunken image links.

 ### We Have Two Options